Expert Hot Tub Filters Guide - Everything You Need To Know

 • Draw an imaginary line across the center and measure it.

-• Don't forget to consider the expansion or shrinkage of the filter that results from extensive use.
+• Remember to consider the filter's expansion or shrinkage due to extensive use.
 This is usually around 1/16 inches.

 End Cap Configurations